fatma2123456/CLASSIFYING-RESPIRATORY-DISEASES-FROM-X-RAYS/README.md

 - Diagonal values represent the correct predictions for each class, while off-diagonal values represent misclassifications.

 ---

-By analyzing these metrics, we can gain insights into the strengths and weaknesses of our VGG19 model, allowing for targeted improvements in future iterations.

----
 # Grad-CAM Visualization for X-Ray Classes 📊

 In this section, we present examples of the X-ray images for each class that will be analyzed using Grad-CAM.
 The images illustrate how the model identifies specific patterns related to different respiratory diseases.